nklayman/vue-cli-plugin-electron-builder/docs/guide/guide.md

 ## Multipage App <Badge text="1.1.1+" type="warn"/>

-Have a look at the [Multipage demo app](https://github.com/nklayman/electron-multipage-example) to learn, how to create an electron app with multiple windows.
+Check out the [Multipage demo app](https://github.com/nklayman/electron-multipage-example) for an insight into how to create an electron app with multiple windows.

-### How to set up a Multipage/-window App:
+### Configuration

-Add a `pages`-configuration with all entry-files to `vue.config.js`:
+Set the entry points for all windows with the `pages` option:

 ```javascript
 // vue.config.js